TheKK/CatShell/README.md

 - help command
 - modualize architeture
-- l0n
+- l10n
 - unit test(partly)
 - command history
 - can run simple shell script(only command, no variable or loops)
 - it's usable shell! but not user-friendly
-- Color promote
+- color promote
-- Cat logo
+- cat logo

 ## Goal that not reach